apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Celtics back in Mass. after night in Miami celebrating NBA title**
+**Ecuador hit by a nationwide blackout**

-You can read more about it [here](https://www.wcvb.com/article/celtics-return-from-miami-trip-after-nba-finals-win/61178297).
+You can read more about it [here](https://www.cnn.com/2024/06/19/americas/ecuador-nationwide-blackout-intl-latam/index.html).

 ## Requirements
 - Python 3.8